Grashaum/EF-Informatik/docs/Netzwerke/apis.md

 ![](node.PNG)
 The XML format requires a lot more text to communicate than JSON does.
+###HTTPS

+This works the same as HTTP.
+The difference being the S standing for secure.
 ### HTTP Request:
 Communication in HTTP centers around a concept called the Request-Response Cycle.
 The client sends the server a request to do something.
 The server, in turn, sends the client a response saying whether or not the server could do what the client asked.